greencardamom/BooksAndWriters/README.md

-Project to archive the Books and Writers website (kirjasto.sci.fi) and associated Wikipedia tools.
+Project to archive the Books and Writers website (kirjasto.sci.fi - AKA Authors' Calendar) and associated Wikipedia tools.

 ### Overview

 This repository contains two distinct elements:

-	1. An archive of the Books and Writers website (Books and Writers.zip)
+	1. An archive of the Books and Writers website in "Books and Writers.zip" and browsabe at https://greencardamom.github.io/BooksAndWriters

 	2. Source code to update Wikipedia using AutoWikiBrowser (AWB)